 Administrative Services Agreement.
 At or prior to the completion of the distribution, we and Centex Service Company, a subsidiary of Centex, will enter into an amended and restated administrative services agreement, which will amend and restate a similar agreement that we entered into with Centex in 1994.
 Under the terms of the administrative services agreement, Centex Service Company will provide us with employee benefit administration, public/investor relations and certain other services.
 The administrative services agreement will have a term of two years, but will provide that the services to be provided by Centex Service Company will be phased out over the two-year term.
 Upon the expiration of the term of the administrative services agreement, we will be required to provide such services on our own or obtain such services from third parties.
-We will pay to Centex Service Company a fee of \$21,125 per month, subject to annual adjustment, for such services.
+We will pay to Centex Service Company a fee of per month, subject to annual adjustment, for such services.
 In addition, we will reimburse Centex Service Company for its out-of-pocket expenses incurred in connection with the performance of such services.
 For an estimate of the amount of the increased administrative and other expenses to be incurred by CXP after the distribution, which assumes that the administrative services agreement was not in effect and that all required services were to be obtained from unaffiliated third parties on an arm's-length basis, see "Unaudited Pro Forma Financial Information."

 Intellectual Property Agreement.
 At or prior to the completion of the distribution, we and Centex will enter into a intellectual property agreement.
 Under the terms of the intellectual property agreement, Centex will grant to us and our wholly-owned subsidiaries an exclusive, perpetual and royalty-free license to use all trademarks held by Centex which relate primarily or exclusively to our business.
 In addition, Centex will consent to our use of the tradename "Centex" for a period of six months in connection with our business.
-In addition, Centex will consent to our use of the tradename "Centex" by our subsidiary Centex Materials LLC within the state of Texas.
-Other than any such use by Centex Materials LLC within the State of Texas, as soon as practicable, and in any event within six months after the date of the distribution, we must remove any and all exterior and interior signs and identifiers which refer or pertain to Centex at our expense.
-After such six-month period, we cannot use or display the name "Centex" or any variations thereof, or other trademarks, tradenames, logos or identifiers using the name "Centex" or otherwise owned by or licensed to Centex which have not been assigned or licensed to us without the prior written consent of Centex (other than any signs or identifiers used by Centex Materials LLC in connection with its business in Texas).
+In addition, Centex will consent to our use of the tradename "Centex" by our subsidiary Centex Materials, Inc. within the state of Texas.
+We must, however, as soon as practicable, and in any event within six months after the date of the distribution, remove any and all exterior and interior signs and identifiers which refer or pertain to Centex at our expense.
+After such six-month period, we cannot use or display the name "Centex" or any variations thereof, or other trademarks, tradenames, logos or identifiers using the name "Centex" or otherwise owned by or licensed to Centex which have not been assigned or licensed to us without the prior written consent of Centex.